Generic Name: alteplase (AL-teh-PLACE)

 Alteplase is used for:

-Treating blood clots in the lungs and improving heart function and survival following a heart attack.
-Alteplase may also be used to improve recovery and reduce disability in certain patients who have had a stroke.
+Treating blood clots in the lungs.
+It is also used to improve heart function and survival following a heart attack.
+It is also used to improve recovery and reduce disability in certain patients who have had a stroke.
 It may also be used for other conditions as determined by your doctor.

 Alteplase is a tissue plasminogen activator (tPA).
 It works by helping to break down unwanted blood clots.